Debugging Workflows

 Debug Stream Errors

-Should a debug stream become disconnected, the debug icon will turn red to indicate the problem.
-In such a case, the workflow may still be executing in response to the triggers contained within, but any debug messages generated by that workflow run will not appear.
+Should a debug stream become disconnected, a disconnection status message will appear in the log and the debug icon will turn red to indicate the problem.
+In such a case, the workflow will still be executing in response to the triggers contained within, but any debug messages generated by that workflow run will not appear.

 Also, messages generated in the stream downtime will not appear in the debug panel after it reconnects.
 For this reason, the absence of a debug message does not mean that a workflow did not execute when the stream is disconnected or throttled.